thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ![](images/data_example.png)

 ## Results
-This classification task was solved across a split of subjects with clear evidence of generalization.
-In other words, the model was trained on eight subjects and generalized almost perfectly to three novel subjects.
+The classification task was solved across a split of subjects with clear evidence of generalization.
+In other words, a model was trained on eight subjects and generalized almost perfectly to three novel subjects.

 ![](images/balanced_val_accuracy_small.png)